 Leverage Pinterest Analytics to Support Strategic Decision-Making

-Pinterest Analytics is one of the latest and greatest features of a Pinterest for Business account.
-It is a powerful tool that allows you to keep track of your spending and Pinterest marketing strategies.
 With its help, you can measure the metrics such as total impressions, clicks, conversions, different conversion events, and sales data.
 After verifying your account, you can get access to important tracking information, and you will be able to see what strategies and content are working so you can constantly improve your marketing.

 Ad Formats

 Pinterest offers ads for every goal.
 This includes a standard pin, video pin, app install, shopping pin, carousel, rich pins, etc. They can be used in conjunction with your goals and the products you sell.
-Carousels showcase more images and are particularly helpful when you need to ‘zoom-in’ on your product, while video creates a bigger engagement and works well in the ‘discovery’ phase.
+Carousels showcase more images and are particularly helpful when you need to ‘zoom in’ on your product, while video creates a bigger engagement and works well in the ‘discovery’ phase.

-The inspiration, better, the “Pinspiration” is endless.
+The inspiration, better, the “Pinspiration,” is endless.

 Among the latest ad formats, Pinterest recently launched the “Shop the Look Pins” that links to the product page where you can buy the item.
 These pins do very well on apparel and fashion categories as they have white dots highlighting different parts of the look, and tapping on them will send you straight to the item page.